STEP 4: Apply for the F-1 Student Visa

 - Employment letters stating position, date of commencement of employment and salary.

-- Bank, Credit Union and Unit Trust statements indicating when accounts were opened, current and six month average balances.
+- Bank, Credit Union, and Unit Trust statement indicating when accounts were opened, current and six-month average balances.

 - Property titles.